 Our lead product is KIO-301 with an initial focus on patients with later stages of disease progression due to Retinitis Pigmentosa (any and all subforms).
 KIO-301 is a potential vision-restoring small molecule that acts as a "photoswitch" specifically designed to restore vision in patients with inherited and age-related degenerative retinal diseases.
+The molecule is specifically designed to restore the eyes' ability to perceive and interpret light in visually impaired patients.
+It selectively enters viable downstream retinal ganglion cells (no longer receiving electrical input due to degenerated rods and cones) and is intended to turn them into light sensing cells, capable of signaling the brain as to the presence or absence of light.
 We expect to initiate a Phase 1b clinical trial in the third quarter of 2022.
 On March 17, 2022, we were granted Orphan Drug Designation by the United States ("U.S.") Food and Drug Administration ("FDA") for the Active Pharmaceutical Ingredient ("API") in KIO-301.
 KIO-301 (formerly known as B-203) was acquired through the Bayon transaction which closed October 21, 2021.

 KIO-101 is a product that focuses on patients with Ocular Presentation of Rheumatoid Arthritis ("OPRA").
-KIO-101 is a next generation, nonsteroidal, immuno-modulatory, small-molecule inhibitor of Dihydroorotate Dehydrogenase ("DHODH") with what we believe to be best-in-class picomolar potency and a validated immune modulating mechanism designed to overcome the off-target side effects and safety issues associated with commercially available DHODH inhibitors.
+KIO-101 is a next generation, non-steroidal, immuno-modulatory, small-molecule inhibitor of Dihydroorotate Dehydrogenase ("DHODH") with what we believe to be best-in-class picomolar potency and a validated immune modulating mechanism designed to overcome the off-target side effects and safety issues associated with commercially available DHODH inhibitors.
+In a 14-Day GLP intravenous (IV) repeated dose toxicity study in rats, no adverse or test item related effects were observed in any of the tested parameters (mortality, clinical observations, ophthalmoscopy, body weight and food consumption, hematology and coagulation, clinical biochemistry, organ weight, pathology and histopathology) at the highest doses tested (1.0 mg/kg).
+In the fourth quarter of 2021, we reported topline safety and tolerability data from a Phase 1b proof-of-concept ("POC") study evaluating KIO-101 in patients with ocular surface inflammation.
+As a further sign of safety, there were zero clinically significant laboratory (including liver enzymes) findings observed in both healthy patients and those with ocular surface inflammation.
 We expect to initiate a Phase 2 clinical trial in the second half of 2022.
 KIO-101 (formerly known as PP-001) was acquired through the acquisition of Panoptes in the fourth quarter of 2020.

-In addition, we are developing KIO-201 for patients with corneal wounds to accelerate healing, including patience undergoing laser vision correction surgery.
+In addition, we are developing KIO-201 for patients with Persistent Corneal Epithelial Defects (PCED), which is an orphan disease and as such, we are currently seeking orphan drug designation.
+We also are evaluating KIO-201 in patients recovering from surgical wounds, such as those undergoing photorefractive keratectomy ("PRK") surgery.
 KIO-201 is a modified form of the natural polymer hyaluronic acid, designed to protect the ocular surface to permit re-epithelialization of the cornea and improve and maintain ocular surface integrity.
 KIO-201 has unique properties that help hydrate and protect the ocular surface.
+We are currently evaluating KIO-201 in a Phase 2 clinical trial in patients with PCEDs and expect topline results in Q1 2023.
+We also are in planning stages of a potential Phase 3b trial for patients recovering from the laser vision correction procedure PRK and could initiate the study before the end of 2023.